jhaood/github-job-keywords/README.md

 # Job Keywords Web Application
 This web application calculates the term frequency of keywords extracted from job descriptions pulled from indeed.com.

-This was written in 2015 by Jim Alexander of Aesthetic Software, Inc. (jhaood@gmail.com).
-The source code and documentation are copyrighted and licensed under Apache Version 2.0. license.

 The app demonstrates an integraiton between several REST APIs with Spring Boot, Spring-4.1, Hibernate (JPA) and Liquibase.
 The app is running on Amazon's AWS cloud at the following URLs:

 Job Keywords Search Web App: http://54.148.208.180:8080/job/history